VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 Multiple scrubbers can bee defined at each level.

 Scrubber are excited in reveres order.
-So the most recent added method scrubber through to earlies added global scrubber.
+So the most recent added method scrubber through to earliest added global scrubber.

 Global scrubbers should be defined only once at appdomain startup.
+In this example the scrubber is configured using the [Global Setup](https://github.com/SimonCropp/XunitContext#global-setup) of [XunitContext](https://github.com/SimonCropp/XunitContext).
+It could also be configured using a [Module Initializer](https://github.com/Fody/ModuleInit).

 Usage: